javimartd/the-guardian-v2/README.md

 - Clean architecture
 - MVVM and MVI patterns
 - Unidirectional Data Flow pattern
+- UI design with Jetpack Compose
+- Examples of Navigation with Compose
 - Async programming with Kotlin Coroutines
+- Room db
 - Reactive programming with Kotlin Flows
-- UI design with Jetpack Compose
 - DI setup with Hilt
 - CI setup with GitHub Actions and Jenkins
 - Unit tests for presentation, business and data layers using JUnit, Truth, Turbine, Kotest, Hamcrest, Mockito, MockK and MockWebServer